|

 which channels) is configurable from either the command-line or from a

-configuration file (or both), using an InputOptions
+configuration file (or both), using an InputOptions object.

 This section discusses how to quickly convert an existing module to use diagnostics; the following sections provide much more detail.